Decalf: A Directed, Effectful Cost-Aware Logical Framework: Verification Examples

-First, we consider the nondeterminism effect, specified in \cref{fig:effect-nondeterminism}.
-Here, we specify finitary nondeterministic branching as a semilattice structure.
-The identity element for a binary nondeterministic $\mathsf{branch}$ is called $\mathsf{fail}$, since nullary nondeterminism is akin to failure.

-\begin{example}[Quicksort] In \cref{code:qsort}, we define a variant of the quicksort algorithm \citep{hoare:1961,hoare:1962} in which the pivot is chosen nondeterministically.
-The number of comparisons computed by $\textit{qsort}~l$ depends on which element is chosen as a pivot; in the worst case, it can compute $\len{l}^2$ comparisons.
-We may prove this by induction:
+\begin{example}[Quicksort] In \cref{code:qsort}, we define a variant of the quicksort algorithm \citep{hoare:1961,hoare:1962} in which the pivot is chosen uniformly randomly.
+The number of comparisons performed by $\textit{qsort}~l$ depends on which element is chosen as a pivot; in the worst case, it can perform quadratically many comparisons.
+This cost bound, as formulated in \cref{sec:intro:cost-analysis}, may be proved by induction: